-When it comes to motherhood, we tend to overthink the majority of the time.
-We put unattainable expectations thinking we are wonder woman and often compare our parenting skills to our own mothers.
+When it comes to Motherhood, we tend to overthink the majority of the time.
+We put unattainable expectations thinking we are wonder woman and often compare our parenting skills to our mothers.

 Below I am sharing nine lessons my daughter has taught me these nine years I’ve been able to spend with her.
 Read more

 When you think about water parks, you instantly think, “My wallet is going to get hit hard” at least that’s what I would think.
 Especially as a single mom.
 You know nowadays most activities or attractions are super expensive.
 They have all these insane charges that can make it difficult for you to experience with your kiddos.

 I had the opportunity to visit Epic Waters Indoor Water Parkthis past winter!
 I mean I would never have imagined you can go to the water park during the winter,but now you can!!

 Wespent eight full hours at the largest indoor water park under a single retractable roof in North America!

 Yep, that is correct, there’s finally an indoor water park that is open year-round in the DFW.